-First created at New York City’s famous bar, Milk & Honey, in the early aughts, the Gold Rush spread worldwide at such a pace that it’s commonly assumed to be a pre-Prohibition classic.
-But this modern invention occurred at a time when important drinks were popping up all over the country, as bartenders experimented by tweaking classics.
+The Gold Rush was first created at New York City’s famous bar, Milk & Honey, in the early aughts and spread worldwide at such a pace that the cocktail is commonly assumed to be a pre-Prohibition classic.
+But this modern invention occurred at a time when important drinks were appearing all over the USA, as bartenders experimented by tweaking classics.
 Newly available liqueurs were poured liberally, alternate base spirits were swapped into tried-and-true recipes, and rules were broken with regularity.
-It resulted in a lot of great success stories, like this one.
-And the Penicillin, which was also created at Milk & Honey during this time as a scotch-laced riff on the Gold Rush.
+The era resulted in a lot of great success stories, like this one.
+And in the Penicillin, which was also created at Milk & Honey during this time as a scotch-laced riff on the Gold Rush.

-When making the drink, choose a good bourbon with a little age on it.
-You don’t need anything too old, as heavy oak can overpower the other ingredients, but something in the four-to-eight-year range will do nicely.
+When making the Gold Rush, choose a good bourbon with a little age on it.
+You don’t need one that is too old, as heavy oak can overpower the other ingredients.
+But one in the four-to-eight-year range will do nicely.
 Rather than squirting honey straight into your shaker, try making a honey syrup, which is like simple syrup, but with honey instead of sugar.
-A one-to-one ratio works fine, but if you want a fuller drink, you can use more honey than water to create a lush mouthfeel and richer taste.
-Fresh lemon juice is key to cut through the honey and whiskey, bringing balance to the cocktail.
+A one-to-one ratio works well, but if you want a fuller drink, you can use more honey than water to create a lush mouthfeel and richer taste.
+Fresh lemon juice is key to cut through the honey and whiskey.
+It brings balance to the cocktail.